zjustus/CSV-to-CSV-converter-tool/README.md

 Note: the order of columns in the final CSV will be in the order the columns defined in list of the JSON file

 # Road Map
+- break processing logic into new file and modularize individual steps for better readability and abstraction
 - add ability to insert variables
 - add ability to define variables in array in the def.json
 - add built in environment variables